MicrosoftDocs/webview2-win32-reference/1-0-2478-35/webview2-idl.md

 `environmentCreatedHandler` is the handler result to the async operation that contains the `WebView2Environment` that was created.

-The `browserExecutableFolder`, `userDataFolder` and `additionalBrowserArguments` of the `environmentOptions` may be overridden by values either specified in environment variables or in the registry.
+The `browserExecutableFolder`, `channelSearchKind`, `releaseChannels`, `userDataFolder` and `additionalBrowserArguments` of the `environmentOptions` may be overridden by values either specified in environment variables or in the registry.

 When creating a `WebView2Environment` the following environment variables are verified.